MicrosoftDocs/microsoft-salescopilot-docs/articles/create-planner-tasks.md

 ---
-title: Create Planner tasks from suggested tasks
+title: Create Planner tasks from suggested tasks (preview)
 description: Learn how to create Planner tasks from suggested tasks in collaboration spaces in Microsoft Teams. ms.date: 05/01/2024 ms.topic: how-to